matthewelse/llambda/README.md

 # Llambda: An LLVM backend for OCaml

+This is a crazy (and unimaginative) experiment to build an LLVM backend for OCaml.
+It is intended to be correct enough to satisfy my need to see the right numbers printed to standard output.
+It is (probably very) buggy and certainly doesn't generate great code.

 Big hairy audacious goal: interop with the existing flambda/lambda OCaml compilers for optimising straight-line memory-access-intensive code that could benefit from LLVM's peephole optimisations, as well as things like vector